Hooded vulture: Etymology

 The common name "hooded vulture" stems from the fact that the vulture has a small patch of downy feathers that runs along the back of its neck to the crown of its head, making it look like it is wearing a fluffy, cream-colored hood.
-The scientific name, Necrosyrtes monachus, can be broken down into 3 sections: "necro", since it feeds on carrion; "syrtes" which means "quicksand" or "bog" and "monachus" which is Latin for "monk" and relates to the hood of the vulture.
+The scientific name, Necrosyrtes monachus, can be broken down into 3 sections: "necro", since it feeds on carrion; "syrtes" which means "cord" and "monachus" which is Latin for "monk" and relates to the hood of the vulture.

 Description

 Appearance

 The hooded vulture is a typical vulture, with a head that is usually pinkish-white, but flushes red when agitated, and a grey to black "hood".
 It has fairly uniform dark brown body plumage.
 It has broad wings for soaring and short tail feathers.
 This is one of the smaller Old World vultures.
 They are 62–72 cm long, have a wingspan of 155–180 cm and a body weight of 1.5–2.6 kg.
 Both sexes are alike in appearance, although females often have longer eyelashes than males.
 Juveniles look like adults, only darker and plainer, and body feathers have a purplish sheen.